ramanakshay/MITOCW/README.md

 # MITOCW

-My solutions to problem sets and exams of different courses offered on [MITOCW](https://ocw.mit.edu/index.htm).
+My solutions to the problem sets and exams for different courses offered on [MITOCW](https://ocw.mit.edu/index.htm).
+Feel free to open an issue if you find any mistakes.

 ## Courses